 Test the testimonies

-A web agency, of all people, should understand the value of testimonials in 2014, or lack thereof.
+A web agency, of all businesses, should understand the value of testimonials, or lack thereof.
 True recommendations aren’t written by a generic Bob, CEO of Devil May Care, Inc. but are posted on reputable websites, like LinkedIn, and are associated with genuine accounts that include verifiable credentials.

 The Bottom Line